ViswaB/cloudcomputing-a1/README.md

 ### Prerequisites

 #### AWS (Amazon Web Services)
-1. Create an account in AWS for free using Free Tier-> https://aws.amazon.com/.
+1. Create an account in AWS for free using Free Tier-> https://aws.amazon.com/.<br>
-    What is AWS?
+      What is AWS?<br>
       AWS stands for Amazon web services and it is a fundamental cloud service used for cloud computing which offers a wide array of cloud-based products at a global scale
 ![image](https://user-images.githubusercontent.com/68451169/153737463-07b67189-4ebf-48c1-94a8-a78ab0022f9c.png)

 #### IAM
-2. Once you have created a Free Tier account, and verified it, search for the service of IAM (Identity and Access Management Service) in the search bar of AWS.
+2. Once you have created a Free Tier account, and verified it, search for the service of IAM (Identity and Access Management Service) in the search bar of AWS.<br>
-   What is IAM?
+   What is IAM?<br>
     IAM is a service of AWS has for multiple users and group users of same account because the root account should not used or shares for security purposes.
 IAM is a global service therefore does not need region selection, and in the service users, who are     people within an organization, can be grouped into not just one but miltiple groups, although not required to.